Politics at Brunel is ranked 6th in London (The Complete University Guide 2018)

 A sandwich degree allows students to add an important dimension to their portfolio of achievements.
 It enables them to gain professional experience in commercial, political and public sector organisations.

 A major attraction of our courses is the wide variety of career opportunities to which they can lead.
-Some graduates, like Margaret McDonagh or John McDonnell MP, opt for careers in politics.
-Others have joined the Foreign and Commonwealth Office, the Home Office, GCHQ and military intelligence.
+Some go into Politics and the civil service and have worked for Members of the Parliament such as John McDonnell MP, or former Labour party general secretary Baroness McDonagh.
+Other graduates have joined the Foreign and Commonwealth Office, the Home Office, GCHQ and military intelligence.

 Many have gone on to work in public and private sector organisations, such as Chase Manhattan, Marks and Spencer, British Airways, Coca Cola Schweppes, HSBC, and the NHS Confederation.